KikeVen/morse_project/readme.md

 # Modular programming tutorial

-## This repository host all the files in the Morse Code tutorial.
+## This repository host all the files in the [Morse Code tutorial](https://defcodeblog.wordpress.com/2018/02/28/first-blog-post/#more-4)

 This repository is to support the video and written morse code tutorials:
 * **Tutorial:** [defcodeblog](https://wp.me/p8k2yu-4)